 After his smoothie, when Gallardo goes to work, Bookshelf takes a cat nap or two, spending most of his day on the patio (under the supervision of Gallardo’s fiance).
 When Gallardo gets home, they all have dinner together—occasionally Bookshelf literally has his meal on the dinner table.

-Gallardo will definitely keep up Bookshelf’s Honest Kitchen meals (he alternates between Prowl and Grace now) and smoothie.
+Gallardo will definitely keep up Bookshelf’s Honest Kitchen meals (he alternates between the Grain Free Chicken and Grain Free Turkey Recipe now) and smoothie.

 “I will not stop giving him that smoothie.
 It has made life so much easier,” she says.
 “And seeing him not throw up makes me very happy.”